-Attendees are expected to have completed DevOps with Docker or have experience with Docker and docker-compose.
-In addition experience with web software is required, such as Full Stack Web Development or equivalent.
-Attendees need admin/superuser privileges to complete the exercises and examples in material attendees are required to have computers with admin/superuser priviledges.
+Attendees are expected to have completed DevOps with Docker or have Docker and docker-compose experience.
+In addition, experience with web software is required, such as Full Stack Web Development or equivalent.
+Attendees need admin/superuser privileges to complete the exercises and the examples of the material on their computers.

 The course material is meant to be read part by part from start to finish.
-To get a passing grade you have to do every exercise.
-There are exercises in the material placed so that you will have learned needed skills in the material before it.
-You should do the exercises as you go through the material.
-However, note that as we progress further into the course the exercises will require more googling and you should supplement your knowledge with official documentation!
+To get a passing grade, you have to do every exercise.
+There are exercises in the material placed so that you have learned the required skills from the material.
+Do the exercises as you go through the material.
+As you progress further, you will be increasingly searching for information on the internet.
+You should also supplement your knowledge with the official documentation!

-The course material is written using Mac, so some instructions may lack platform specific details.
+The course material is written using Mac, so some instructions may lack platform-specific details.
 Please make a pull request to the course material in case you find any mistakes or wish to add something.
-You can also add an "issue" through GitHub in case you find any issues with the course material. @jakousa in the telegram group also works in some quick-fix cases.
+You can also add an issue through GitHub if you find any problems with the course material.
+Pinging @Jami Kousa in the Discord also works in some quick-fix cases.

-To complete the course you will need to do and submit all exercises in parts 1-5.
+To complete the course, submit solutions for all of the exercises in parts 1-5.
 There is no exam.

-Make a repository to github and publish your solutions there in clearly ordered files / folders.
-If you need help publishing using git you should refer to their guide.
+Make a repository to GitHub and publish your solutions in clearly ordered files / folders.
+If you need help publishing using Git, you should refer to their guide.
 Make sure that the repository is available to me.
-We prefer public repositories, but if you want to keep your experience secret, you can create a private repository and adding Jakousa as a collaborator.
+We prefer public repositories, but if you want to keep your experience secret, you can create a private repository and add Jakousa as a collaborator.

-Most of the exercises will require you to write code and / or publish something to Docker Hub.
+Most of the exercises will require you to write code or publish something to Docker Hub.
 If you are unsure what to submit, you can ask for help in the course chat.

 A system for detecting plagiarism is used to check exercises submitted to GitHub.
 If multiple students hand in the same code, the situation is handled according to the policy on plagiarism of the University of Helsinki.

 There are multiple exercises in each part.
-After you've completed all of the exercises for a part, use the submission application.
-Note that you can not edit a submission so mark all exercises as completed.
+After you have completed all of the exercises for a part, use the submission application.
+Note that you can not edit a submission, so mark all as completed.

 The material includes Quizzes that look like this:

-They are optional part of the course and do not affect your grading.
-If you wish to complete the quizzes you have to register a "TMC" account.
+They are an optional part of the course and do not affect your grading.
+To participate in the quizzes, you have to register a "TMC" account.
 You can find controls to create an account at the top of the page.
 Quizzes work as an easy way for us to gather feedback and improve the course.

-In part 3 we'll use Google Kubernetes Engine.
-It's not free, but everyone starting with Google Cloud has $300 worth of free credits, see your options here.
+In part 3, we will use Google Kubernetes Engine.
+It is not free, but everyone starting with Google Cloud has $300 worth of free credits.
+See your options here.

 Google has offered students with @helsinki.fi email addresses some Google Cloud Credits.
-Finnish/Open University students, you will be given a @helsinki.fi address when you register to an Open University course, this will be a task for you at the end of part 2.
+Finnish/Open University students, you will be given a @helsinki.fi address when you register to the Open University course.

-If you are not eligible for a @helsinki.fi email address and you have used all $300 credits there is nothing I can do.
+If you have used all $300 Google Cloud credits, there is nothing I can do.
 You can complete parts 1-2 and most likely 4-5, but part 3 is required for course completion and the certificate.
-For the eligibility for credits check the list and link at the bottom of registration page.

-This course has a Telegram group where we discuss everything about the course.
-Support is available almost 24/7, with discussion being in both English and Finnish.
+This course has a Discord group where we discuss everything about the course.
+Support is available almost 24/7, with the discussion being in both English and Finnish.

 Join our DevOps with Kubernetes Discord channel: https://study.cs.helsinki.fi/discord/join/kubernetes.

-Kubectl is a command line tool that we'll use to communicate with our Kubernetes cluster.
+Kubectl is a command-line tool that we will use to communicate with our Kubernetes cluster.
 Install instructions

-Did you find a mistake, issue, typo or something missing?
+Did you find a mistake, issue, typo, or something missing?
 Maybe you just thought that something was not well written and you could do better?
-Maybe it’s hacktoberfest?
-Or you want to share a link to a great blog post?
-Make a contribution!
+Is it Hacktoberfest?
+Or maybe you want to share a link to a great blog post?
+Please go ahead and contribute!

-Since the course is open source you can fork, edit and send a pull request.
-If you don’t know what forking is or how to make pull request consult the github guides.
-It’s okay to practice here.
+Since the course is open source, you can fork, edit and send a pull request.
+If you do not know what forking is or how to make a pull request consult the github guides.
+It is okay to practice here.